steinwurf/steinwurf-docs/source/kodo-rlnc/tutorial_kodo_rlnc.rst

 ========

 This tutorial demonstrates different features of kodo-rlnc and shows how it can be used to encode and decode data.
-It consists of the following subsections, each covering different examples:
+Each subsection covers different examples and these are based on the latest commit in the master branch of the kodo-rlnc library, so make sure that you have the latest version when starting the tutorial.

 .. toctree::
     :maxdepth: 1